 She finished in silence, washed the plate, dried it, and put it away.
 All the while she kept her back to him, as if that were easier than letting him see her face.

-Ethan stood and lingered by the doorway, uneasy in a way no business negotiation had ever made him uneasy.
+Ethan lingered in the doorway, uneasy in a way no board meeting had ever made him uneasy.

 “If someone said something to you,” he began carefully, “if someone has been bothering you in this house, I need you to tell me.”